Ten times yesterday. Eleven the day before. And it starts again today.

 This is the question that matters most.
 KindredMind builds a voice model from a natural 20-minute conversation - capturing your vocal texture, your rhythm, your warmth, not just your pitch.
 Because you're simply talking, not reading scripts, the model captures the full range of how you actually speak.
 Callers who know you well consistently describe it as remarkably natural.
 And because phone calls naturally compress audio, subtle imperfections that might be noticeable in a studio disappear completely on a call.

-Your voice clone is built in clear steps, not gradually.
-It starts with an Instant Clone after your first onboarding interview session with our setup specialist Sarah.
+Your voice presence is built in clear steps, not gradually.
+It starts with an Initial Voice after your first onboarding interview session with our setup specialist Sarah.
 Your loved one hears your voice from day one.
-After sessions two and three, the model regenerates and deepens into your Professional Clone.
-Whenever you want to sharpen it further, open the Advanced Training tab in your dashboard and add another short interview session.
+After sessions two and three, the model regenerates and deepens into your Refined Voice.
+Whenever you want to sharpen it further, open the Voice tab in your dashboard and add another short interview session.
 Real conversations between the companion and your loved one are never recorded for training.

 This is important: your voice audio only ever trains your own companion's private model.
-It is never used to improve a shared AI, a general voice model, or any other account.
+It is never used to improve any shared model, general voice model, or other account.
 Your voice belongs to your companion alone.

 Most people living with dementia don't question the calls, they feel the comfort and warmth of a familiar voice and that's what matters.
 If they do express uncertainty, KindredMind is designed to respond gently and reassuringly, never to argue or insist.
 The emotional truth of the voice is what they respond to.